 Effective March 31, 2005, funds remaining in the Mitigation Fund totaling \$12,194,584 were transferred into the Matching Fund.
 As a result, the \$2,500,000 allocation transferred to the Communities, including First Nations, was returned to an allocation for EBM.
 There were also sufficient funds to increase the allocation to the five Regional Steering Committees by \$2,000,000 each.
-Therefore, as of December 31, 2005, each of the 5 Regional Steering Committees had an allocation of \$3,500,000.
+Those allocations remained the same during 2006, so as of December 31, 2006, each of the 5 Regional Steering Committees had an allocation of \$3,500,000.
 The amount specifically committed and/or disbursed varies for each Regional Steering Committee.
 Details broken down by Regional Steering Committee are given in the Distributions to Beneficiaries section of this report.